TS000/lighthouse-developer-portal/docs/RFC/custom-actions.md

 I created an example of a `composite` action using this repository.
 This method uses the path to `.github/actions/<custom_action_name>` to find the custom action's manifest file.

 > Note: There is another method of locating actions by creating a separate repository with tags to reference.
-I created a repository `lighthouse-embark-actions` but it is currently set to `internal` by default and an organization owner/admin needs to change it to `public` for us to use it.
+I created a repository `lighthouse-developer-portal-actions` but it is currently set to `internal` by default and an organization owner/admin needs to change it to `public` for us to use it.

 - Inside the `.github` directory is an `actions` directory